Invicton-Labs/terraform-external-command-exists/README.md

 # Command Exists
 Determines whether a given command is available on the CLI (Linux shell or Windows PowerShell).
+During a `terraform import`, it will return `null` (since the external data source isn't run during an import).

 Usage: